LHSAA rules top college football recruit ineligible to play final season of high school basketball

 ZACHARY - A top Louisiana student-athlete is having a tough time with a decision handed down by the Louisiana High School Athletic Association.
 That athlete played football during the 2023 season, but is ineligible to play basketball.
 The Zachary High School student-athlete and his lawyer say they looking for answers about what happened.

-The student-athlete isn't just anyone, it's Trey'Dez Green - the number one tight end in the country who signed with LSU on Wednesday.
+The student-athlete isn't just anyone, it's Trey'Dez Green - one of the top tight ends in the country who signed with LSU on Wednesday.

 After transferring high schools this fall, the LHSAA ruled Green can play football but not basketball because he was recruited.
 It's an allegation Green denies.
 Before he starts his collegiate career, he just wants to play basketball.